matestack/matestack-ui-core/guides/essential/07_dynamic_components.md

 class Components::Person::Disclaimer < Matestack::Ui::DynamicComponent

   def response
-    components {
     div attributes: {"v-show": "show == true"} do paragraph text: 'None of the presented names belong to and/or are meant to refer to existing human beings.
-They were created using a "Random Name Generator".' button attributes: {"@click": "show = false"}, text: 'Hide' end
+They were created using a "Random Name Generator".' button attributes: {"@click": "show = false"}, text: 'Hide' end end
-    }
-  end

 end